 In the charts above, the higher up the line, the more attenuated a certain frequency is.
 For example, when listening with noise cancelling turned on, low-pitched sounds (A/C units) are about half as loud they would be without ANC.
 You can toggle between three listening modes: noise cancelling, off, and transparency when you squeeze the stems.
 Transparency mode lets outside noise in, so you can respond to a train ticketer or temporarily be aware of your surroundings.

 The AirPods (2019) have a solid microphone unit that outperforms most of its competitors, thanks to the sensors and accelerometers packed into the housings.
 Apple further improved this technology and the microphones’ frequency response with the AirPods Pro.

 Apple AirPods Pro microphone demo:

 Apple AirPods Pro vs Apple AirPods: What should you get?

 In case you haven’t been keeping score, the Apple AirPods Pro wins this head-to-head.
 If you’re an iPhone user, it’s well worth it to save up for the AirPods Pro as opposed to settling for the AirPods to save a buck.
-The AirPods Pro make it extremely easy to pair with an iOS devices, and if you have an Android phone, the process is easy enough still.
-Subjective preference matters, too, and if you think noise cancelling is a frivolity, there are plenty of true wireless AirPods alternatives, including the Beats Powerbeats Pro.
+The AirPods Pro make it extremely easy to pair with iOS devices, and if you have an Android phone, the process is easy enough still.
+Subjective preference matters too, and if you think noise cancelling is a frivolity, there are plenty of true wireless AirPods alternatives, including the Beats Powerbeats Pro.

 What about the Apple AirPods Max?